Raw Chocolate Brownies

 Place almonds into a food processor and process until broken up roughly.

-Add cacao powder, maca powder – if using and sea salt.
+Add naked chocolat, maca powder – if using and sea salt.

 Process again for a few seconds until combined.